Skip to main contentArrow Right

 Authentication is how digital systems ensure users (or devices and services) are who they claim to be, using everything from passwords to fingerprints.
 Think of it like staying at a hotel: a keycard proves a registered guest’s identity and unlocks their specific room.
 Both hotels and online services want only legitimate access, but keeping digital “keycards” safe presents a challenge.

-Case in point: In 2024, 2.8 billion passwords were leaked, and 88% of attacks against basic web applications used stolen credentials.
+Case in point: the Verizon 2026 Data Breach Investigations Report highlighted credential abuse appeared at some point in 39% of all breaches.
 That’s why businesses are moving away from passwords toward more secure, user-friendly methods that keep cybercriminals out without making life harder for everyone else.

 Authentication vs. authorization

+Authentication and authorization answer two different questions.
 Authentication asks “Who is the user?” and confirms identity, a bit like checking a guest’s ID at a hotel.
-Authorization asks “What are they allowed to do?” and determines permissions—if a keycard lets them on the lounge level, for example.
+Authorization asks “What are they allowed to do?” and determines permissions, if a keycard lets them onto the lounge level, for example.

 User authentication vs. machine authentication

 Authentication isn’t just for humans.
-Machines (i.e., devices, apps, etc.) need to prove who they are, too.
-Understanding both types is helpful for building a more comprehensive understanding of authentication security.
+Machines (i.e., devices, apps, etc.) need to prove who they are, too, and increasingly so do AI agents acting on a person’s behalf.
+Understanding all three, alongside the user authentication methods each relies on, gives a fuller picture of authentication security.

 User authentication is what most people think of when anything related to auth comes up.
 It’s the process where humans prove who they are to access systems, apps, and data.
 User authentication ranges from typing in a password, scanning their face or fingerprint, or entering a one-time code.
 Ultimately, it focuses on confirming human identity and is designed around human capabilities and behaviors.